seraf84/addon-solarman-mqtt/solarman_mqtt/DOCS.md

-# Home Assistant Add-on: Example add-on
+# Home Assistant Add-on: Solarman MQTT

+# MQTT Broker

+You must have an MQTT broker set up.
+The Mosquitto MQTT broker add-on is recommended.
+Set it up using the Home Assistant add-on store in the "Official add-ons" section.

-## How to use
+## Solarman

-This add-on really does nothing.
-It is just an example.

-When started it will print the configured message or "Hello world" in the log.

-It will also print "All done!" in `/share/example_addon_output.txt` to show simple example of the usage of `map` in addon config.
+First have to follow the [Solarman MQTT](https://github.com/mpepping/solarman-mqtt) instructions to get your system running from the command line.

+Then use the stationID, inverterID, loggerID and other variables for the configuration of this add-on.

+Start this add-on.